SAPPHIRESKATES Type 2 - Clear Sapphire

 We offer mouse skates made from a variety of gemstones and a few different profiles (shapes).
-See below for more detail on the rest of our offerings:

 For great value and a drier feel go with CZ - while sapphire feels slick (despite not having nor requiring lubricant), CZ feels dry but still very low friction.
 The feeling is like when your hands are extremely dry and there's very little friction when you rub them together.
 The friction is just slightly higher than sapphire.
 Also, the black color that is possible with CZ is quite unique and not possible to do with sapphire.